 Also notice in the above example, that passing in the full function name increase(), including the parentheses, incorrectly causes the function to run yet gives the correct result.
 Only pass in the function name increase, without parentheses, as the target parameter.

-It is important to prevent Python processes or threads (?) from waiting on daemon threads since daemon threads never complete.
+It is important to prevent Python processes or threads from waiting on daemon processes or threads since the daemons never complete until the program exits.
 To prevent a deadlock condition from occurring, use join() on the message queue and wait for all of the requested threads to be marked as done before proceeding.

+If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in a deadlock unless all items in the queue have been consumed.

+When using asyncio, correct operation requires that all tasks relinquish control co-operatively, with execution controlled by the Async IO manager.
+Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() and yield() to provide predictable control over the task switching process.

+In addition, Python provides API’s for interprocess communications, such as pipes and queues..
+Some mechanisms are designed to be usable by multiple processes by encapsulating the interface to each in multiprocess-safe calls.
+For pipes, this does not apply as there is no synchronization between multiple readers or writers of the pipe.

+Asyncio model

+Even though asyncio is single-threaded and can execute only one coroutine at a time, it may sometimes be necessary to use locks.
+Asyncio coroutines are thread-safe as long as they are using resources that are not shared by other threads or processes.
+However, if shared data is accessed in critical sections within multiple concurrent coroutines, the data can become inconsistent if one coroutine enters its critical section while another is still within its related critical section.
+Asyncio provides the asyncio.Lock class to protect these critical sections, but these sections are not thread-safe or process-safe, hence cannot be safely shared by any other thread or process.
+The same instance of the asyncio.Lock class must be used by all coroutines that access a shared resource so that race conditions can be avoided.

+Since asyncio tasks are not truly concurrent, guaranteeing that no yields are present in critical sections avoids the vulnerability.

-6.63.2 Guidance to language users
+6.63.2 Avoidance mechanisms for language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.63.5.
+Use the avoidance mechanisms of in ISO/IEC TR 24772-1:2019 clause 6.63.5.

 If global variables are used in multi-threaded code, use locks around their use.
 Access to the shared data can be protected by first testing-and-setting a lock, then manipulating the data, and then releasing the lock when finished and before exiting.
 The use of locks does not guarantee security since locks are only effective if all other threads check for the locks.
 A locked critical section in one thread can be modified by another thread if it does not first check for the lock.

-Verify that all sections of code that have access to critical sections check for a lock prior to using the data.
+Verify that all sections of code that have access to critical sections check for a lock prior to accessing the resource.

 When using global variables in multi-threaded code, use threading_local() which creates a local copy of the global variable within each thread.